 Lithuanian media’s views on gender equality: qualitative and quantitative analysis

-Men’s sport was also highly dominant in front pages of newspapers, TV sports news highlights, and in overall sense.
+Men’s sports was also highly dominant in front pages of newspapers, TV sports news highlights, and in an overall sense.

 Disproportion of achievements and attention

-“We expected a gap in coverage of men’s and women’s Olympic sports, but in some cases it differs 5-10 times.
+“We expected a gap in coverage of men’s and women’s Olympic sports, but in some cases, it differs 5-10 times.
 This is disappointing.
 If men’s basketball was included, the numbers would have been incomparable at all.
-In 30 years of Lithuania’s independence, Lithuanian athletes won 25 Olympic medals, 9 of them were won by women.
+In 30 years of Lithuania’s independence, Lithuanian athletes won 25 Olympic medals, 9 of which were won by women.
 Of Lithuania’s 6 gold medals 3 were won by female athletes.
 Last year 2 of 3 medals of the European Games were won by Simona Krupeckaitė and Miglė Marozaitė.
-From this I draw the conclusion that there is no such gap in achievements by gender as there is in their coverage”, said the LNOC President.
+From this I conclude that there is no such gap in achievements by gender as there is in their coverage”, said the LNOC President.

-She also said that the in response to this situation the LNOC had prepared a list of recommendations for Lithuanian sports media.
-The LNOC’s representatives introduced it during the project’s final event “Towards gender equality hand in hand with the media” and later sent it to heads of all major media outlets and chief editors of sport editorial offices.
+She also said that in response to this situation, the LNOC had prepared a list of recommendations for Lithuanian sports media.
+The LNOC’s representatives introduced it during the project’s final event “Towards gender equality hand in hand with the media” and later sent it to heads of all major media outlets and chief editors of sports editorial offices.

 Prevalence of track and field athletics in women’s sport representations

-In total, over 2.4 thousand mentions exclusively on women’s sport were found in the analyzed media, while the number of exclusive mentions on men’s sport was 3.3 larger (over 8 thousand mentions).
-Another 3.7 thousand mentions concerned both men’s and women’s sport.
+In total, over 2.4 thousand mentions exclusively on women’s sports were found in the analyzed media, while the number of exclusive mentions on men’s sports was 3.3 larger (over 8 thousand mentions).
+Another 3.7 thousand mentions concerned both men’s and women’s sports.

-Women mentioned 6 times less in TV news features
+Women are mentioned 6 times less in TV news features

 Individual sports were discussed by the media more often than team sports, the former having been mentioned 1.8 times more often.

-“Here the gap is also obvious: women’s team sports were mentioned 4.5 times less often, and individual – 3 times less often than those of men.
+“Here the gap is also obvious: women’s team sports were mentioned 4.5 times less often, and individuals – 3 times less often than men.
 Overall, publications dedicated exclusively to men’s sports accounted for 57% of all publications, while in lead positions of TV news, women’s achievements were reported 6 times less often than men’s”, said L. Spėčius.

 When viewed by channels, the smallest gap – 2.6 times – in reviewing men’s and women’s sports was recorded in the press.
 There were 3.5 times more publications on men’s sports on the Internet and almost 3.8 times more on television.